Free crystal with every order! All orders over $75 ship free in the continental US!

 Ritual Use of Sage:

 Sage, which refers to any plant under the umbrella of the Salvia genus, has been used ritually by many world cultures.
-Its ritual use is most commonly known in the context of the practices of indigenous peoples in the Americas, both in the Southwest of North America and in the Amazon region, which involves burning sacred herbs for spiritual cleansing and blessing.
+Its ritual use is most commonly known in the context of the practices of indigenous peoples in the Americas, both in the Southwest of North America and in the Amazon region, which involves burning sacred herbs, such as white sage, for spiritual cleansing and blessing.
 Smudging ceremonies may also incorporate the burning of cedar or sweetgrass in addition to or in lieu of white sage.

 Though white sage is the herb most commonly used for Native American smudging ceremonies, Salvia officinalis, otherwise known as “common sage” or “garden sage,” originated in the Mediterranean region and was known even in Classical antiquity as a means of warding off evil and illness.
 At varying times, sage was used as a panacea for a whole range of illnesses.
 In fact, the Latin word for sage is “salvia,” which comes from the verb salvere, “to heal,” in acknowledgement of its cleansing and healing properties.
 Sage was considered a necessary component of any medicinal practice in the European Middle Ages.
 Chinese herbal medicine also uses the deep roots of the Chinese sage plant, or Salvia miltiorrhiza.